Skip to Content

 Sheepadoodles are lively dogs, especially a standard sized one.
 Which makes sense when you look at the two parent breeds.

 The Old English Sheepdog was bred to defend the flocks in the English countryside and to drive the herds to market.
-They are used to being active.
+They are use to being active.
 Poodles were bred to be waterfowl retrievers so they also have a good amount of energy to burn off each day.
 This results in a crossbreed that will need an active lifestyle to be happy.

 Just remember when thinking about getting a Sheepadoodle rescue it’s important to evaluate your own lifestyle to make sure it meets the needs of the dog.